 “I am ready to do anything for you brother!” said Holika on hearing his order.

 A huge pit was dug and piles of firewood were put in it.
 A hanging platform was fabricated over the pit and Holika sat on it with Prahalad on her lap.
 Prahalad shone like a full moon in the dark night.
 His lips were ever chanting the name of the all-pervading Narayana.

 Hiranyakashipu, who had been driven to being so cruel to satisfy his ego, came to watch his son being burnt.
 The logs in the pit were lit and shortly the fire was raging.
 Initially it looked as if Holika was not hurt by the fire but suddenly she realised that the flames were happily licking her with great hunger.
 It was then, she remembered that the boon she had got was supposed to work only if she entered the fire alone.

 “Haa… ha…. ha….”
 Holika screamed, writhing in agony as the fire was swallowing her.
 She was seated and could not get up as she would fall in the burning pit.
 But the little child Prahalad, still remained calm and serene and strangely the flames were not touching him.

 Holika was totally burnt and suddenly there was a heavy downpour putting out the fire and Prahalad was saved yet again.

-It is believed that the day on which Holika was burnt, is celebrated as Holi, banishing the negativity and bad thoughts as quickly as the fire consumed the evil Holika and ushering in good thoughts and joyful moments.
+It is believed that the day on which Holika was burnt, is celebrated as Holika Dahan, banishing the negativity and bad thoughts as quickly as the fire consumed the evil Holika.
+The next day Holi is celebrated with beautiful colours and sweets to usher in positive energy, good thoughts and joyful moments.